 To all those who serve as volunteers at the Flagler Humane Society, we greatly appreciate your support of the only full-service shelter in Flagler County that takes in all animals, whether abandoned, stray, or surrendered by their owners.
 Upon completing this document, please sign.
 Our Volunteer Coordinator will make a copy for your records and ours.
 We take professional standards of conduct seriously.
 Standards of conduct are public announcements about beliefs and intentions.
-They help articulate expectations and guide you on what conduct is acceptable.
+They help articulate expectations and guide you on acceptable conduct.
 We believe standards and values influence attitudes and ultimately drive behavior; therefore, what is most important at FHS is outlined.

 FHS is committed to the highest standards of customer service.
 Customer service extends to all with whom we come into contact, including clients, supporters, volunteers, staff, and one another.
 Being successful in your job means helping others succeed in their jobs.
 You are the person ultimately responsible for the quality of work you do and the work reputation you have at FHS.
 Seek ways to improve your contribution and the operation and delivery of services provided.

 Treat all people and animals with respect and dignity.
 Recognize the value of each individual or group to create an open environment that encourages and solicits input from all stakeholders—advocate for and model open-minded listening and inclusion.
-Make informed decisions without personal bias and recognize stress and emotions involved as people deal with issues relating to animals, and treat everyone with sensitivity.
+Make informed decisions without personal bias, recognize the stress and emotions involved as people deal with issues related to animals, and treat everyone with sensitivity.
 Understand that some animals, for their well-being or the benefit of the community, are not suitable for adoption.
 The goal is to place all healthy and treatable animals, and numerous programs support this objective.
 When necessary, euthanasia is performed by caring staff who have been trained and certified.
 Realize that decisions of people who evaluate animals are not made lightly and must be respected, even if they differ from your own.
 Please recognize that the work we do often involves a significant emotional component.
 When discussing differences of opinion, refrain from speaking ill of others.
-Foster a mutual respect and find appropriate ways to express sadness, grief, and anger.
+Foster mutual respect and find appropriate ways to express sadness, grief, and anger.

 Learn the safe, approved method of accomplishing your tasks and follow safety rules and procedures at all times.
 Report unsafe working conditions and on-the-job injuries to your department’s Lead immediately.